 b.
 Make yourself clear

 Ultimately, it is you alone who will be bearing the consequences, paying for your choices, at that time, no one else will be able to help you.
 So, stand by what you stand for.
-This always worked for me; before I renounced, for years I attended events of all sorts but never even once did I compromise on my own principles.
+This always worked for me; before I renounced, for years I attended events of all sorts but never even once did I compromise my own principles.
 People around me understood and accepted it.

 2. Inner thoughts triggering external actions

 a.
-Take your mind off
+Take your mind off it

 Do not think about not doing the prohibited, instead just take a deep breath and focus your mind elsewhere.
-You cannot overcome thoughts of non-action by thinking about not acting on it.
+You cannot overcome thoughts of non-action by thinking about not acting on them.
 You must simply, gently, shift the spotlight of your thoughts.
 Change the scenery, get up, move around, win over a distraction with another one, a better one, if necessary.
 Do whatever it takes but do not give in to the temptation.

 b.
 Exercise patience (postpone)

-Now, regardless of the nature of distraction, let me share with you the two most potent questions you can ask yourself to help you make the right decision, always.
+Now, regardless of the nature of the distraction, let me share with you the two most potent questions you can ask yourself to help you make the right decision, always.
 Yes, always.

 1. Is this my best move?